 How to Cultivate Self-Discipline When Life Keeps Getting in the Way

 Let’s face it—we’ve all had those weeks.
 You’ve set a goal more than once, felt completely motivated, and promised yourself that this time it’s going to stick.
 And then… life happened.
+The day got too busy.
+Your child needed you.
+Work deadlines piled up.
+You got sick.
+You were tired.
+The plan fell apart—again.

 I hear this all the time from my clients, and honestly?
 I’ve been there too.
 But here’s something I want you to know: Self-discipline is not about being perfect.
 It’s about learning how to keep showing up for yourself—even when life doesn’t go to plan.